 Basically it is comprise of a housing to hold the ball, a round ball with some type of attachment to hold the bag.
 Most all of the home made versions we have used were of high quality and functioned spectacularly well.
 Early models, (no longer available) were made almost entirely of metals.
 Todays versions utilize a variety of high tech methods and materials.

 The only drawback to Custom made swivels is there long standing availability.
-To date No custom maker has yet found a reliable way to move their design and quality to mass production.
-With each swivel made by hand, their long availability has never been assured and most have only been available for a short time, like 2 to 3 years, until the individual maker could no longer continue for whatever reasons.
+To date No custom maker has yet found a reliable way to move their high quality design to mass production.
+With each swivel made by hand, their long availability has never been assured and most models have only been available for a short time, like 2 to 3 years, until the individual maker could no longer continue production for whatever reasons.

-All of the current models listed below are designed and made by people who are themselves high skilled speed baggers.
+All of the current models listed below are designed and made by people who are themselves highly skilled speed baggers.
 The staff at Speedbagcentral personally knows the creators and have used their swivels.
-Each product is highly recommended, being deadly fast and accurate.
+Each product is highly recommended, being fast and offering a deadly accurate rebound.
 They are also very high quality, able to withstand the most rigorous of workouts.
 We suggest that IF you prefer a ball hook swivel, and you chose a custom model … Purchase as many as you can while they are available.

 ( And NO, we don’t get commissions from sale links off this site.)